-Any person found to have violated this policy by engaging in non-consensual sexual contact (where no intercourse has occurred) will likely receive a sanction ranging from probation to expulsion, depending on the severity of the incident, and taking into account any previous disciplinary violations.
+Any person found to have violated this policy by engaging in non-consensual sexual contact (where no intercourse has occurred) will likely receive a sanction ranging from probation to dismissal (learner) or written counseling to termination (employee), depending on the severity of the incident, and taking into account any previous disciplinary violations.

-Any person found to have violated this policy by engaging in sexual assault will likely face a recommended sanction of suspension or expulsion (learner) or suspension or termination (employee).
+Any person found to have violated this policy by engaging in sexual assault will likely face a recommended sanction of suspension or dismissal (learner) or suspension or termination (employee).

-Any person found to have violated this policy by engaging in sexual exploitation, sexual harassment, intimate partner violence (including dating violence and domestic violence), or stalking will likely receive a recommended sanction ranging from warning to expulsion or termination, depending on the severity of the incident, and taking into account any previous disciplinary violations.
+Any person found to have violated this policy by engaging in sexual exploitation, sexual harassment, intimate partner violence (including dating violence and domestic violence) or stalking will likely receive a recommended sanction ranging from warning to dismissal or termination, depending on the severity of the incident, and taking into account any previous disciplinary violations.